 Rep. Bartlett is the chairman of the Indiana House Democratic Caucus and currently serves on the Indiana House Elections & Apportionment Committee.
 He is also a member of the Indiana House Employment, Labor & Pensions Committee, and the Government & Regulatory Reform Committee.

-Outside of his legislative responsibilities, Rep. Bartlett formerly served as Chairman of the Board of Trustees of Martin University, from which he recently received his Bachelor’s Degree.
+Outside of his legislative responsibilities, Rep. Bartlett formerly served as Chairman of the Board of Trustees of Martin University, from which he received his Bachelor’s Degree.
 He also serves as president of the Coalition of Black Trade Unionists and is a past president of the Devington Community Development Corporation.
 He was a founding member of the Sheridan Heights Associations for Neighborhood Enhancement (SHANE), is a past member of the NAACP Executive Committee, and is past chairman of the Civil Rights Council for United Auto Workers Region Three.